Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Reducing Theorem A to Theorem C and the WWPD Construction Theorem

 \begin{proof} For any free factor $A \subgroup F_n$ the inclusion $A \inject F_n$ induces an injection $H_1(A;\Z/3) \mapsto H_1(F_n;\Z/3)$ which is equivariant with respect to the natural actions $\Stab[A] \inject \Out(F_n) \act H_1(F_n;\Z/3)$ and $\Stab[A] \mapsto \Out(A) \act H_1(A;\Z/3)$.
 It follows that the image of $\Gamma$ under the induced homomorphism $\Gamma \mapsto \Out(A)$ is contained in $\IA_A(\Z/3)$, and so by \cite{HandelMosher:VirtuallyAbelian} that image is virtually abelian if and only if it is abelian. \end{proof}

 \textbf{Relative full irreducibility.} An \emph{extension of free factor systems} is simply an instance $\F \sqsubset \F'$ of the usual partial ordering such that $\F \ne \F'$.
 Given an extension $\F \sqsubset \F'$, its \emph{co-edge number} is the minimum, over all marked graphs $G$ and subgraphs $H \subset H' \subset G$ realizing $\F \sqsubset \F'$, of the number of edges of $H' \setminus H$.
-If the co-edge number equals~$1$ then $\F \sqsubset \F'$ is a \emph{one-edge extension}, and this holds if and only if the free factor systems $\F$ and $\F'$ are related in one of two ways: either two components of $\F$ having ranks $i,j$ are replaced by a single component of $\F'$ of rank $i+j$ and containing the given two components of $\F$; or a single component of $\F$ having rank~$i$ is replaced by a single component of $\F'$ of rank $i+1$ and containing the given component of $\F$.
+If the co-edge number equals~$1$ then $\F \sqsubset \F'$ is a \emph{one-edge extension}, and this holds if and only if the free factor systems $\F$ and $\F'$ are related in one of two ways: either two components of $\F$ having ranks $i,j$ are replaced by a single component of $\F'$ of rank $i+j$ that contains the given two components of $\F$; or a single component of $\F$ having rank~$i$ is replaced by a single component of $\F'$ of rank $i+1$ that contains the given component of $\F$.
 Otherwise $\F \sqsubset \F'$ is a \emph{multi-edge extension}.
-If $\F'=\{[F_n]\}$ then we drop $\F'$ from the terminology and speak of the co-edge number of $\F$.
+If $\F'=\{[F_n]\}$ then we drop $\F'$ from the terminology and speak of the co-edge number of $\F$, and so $\F$ has co-edge number~$1$ if and only if $\F$ consists either of a single component of rank $n-1$ or of two components whose ranks sum to~$n$.

 For any subgroup $\cH \subgroup \Out(F_n)$ and any $\cH$-invariant extension $\F \sqsubset \F'$, recall that $\cH$ is \emph{fully irreducible} relative to the extension if there does not exist a free factor system contained strictly between $\F$ and $\F'$ which is invariant under a finite index subgroup of~$\cH$.
 If in addition $\F'=\{[F_n]\}$ then it is dropped from the terminology and we say that $\cH$ is fully irreducible rel~$\F$.
 When $\cH=\<\phi\>$ is cyclic then we extend this terminology to $\phi$, and so $\phi$ is fully irreducible relative to a $\phi$-invariant extension $\F \sqsubset \F'$ if and only if no free factor system contained strictly between $\F$ and $\F'$ is $\phi$-periodic.
-In the context of a subgroup or element of $\IAThree$ we may drop the adverb ``fully'', because in $\IAThree$ periodic free factor systems are fixed \cite[Theorem 3.1]{\SubgroupsTwoTag}.
+In the context of a subgroup or element of $\IAThree$ we may drop the adverb ``fully'', because in $\IAThree$ periodic free factor systems are fixed \hbox{(\SubgroupsTwo\ Theorem 3.1).}

+\textbf{Weak attraction; nonattracting subgroup systems.} Weak attraction theory was first developed in \BookOne\ for attracting laminations associated to top \eg\ strata of improved relative train track maps.
+We review here the generalization to arbitrary attracting laminations developed in Section 3 of \SubgroupsOne.
+We also prove Fact~\ref{FactMutualAttraction}, a ``mutual weak attraction'' result which will be applied later in a ping-pong argument.